anaida07/sketchalgorithms/README.md

 2.  **Build your changes.**

-    When you have completed your changes run the command below
+    When you have completed your changes run the command below:

     ```gatsby build```